availabowl/user-mentions/README.md

 ```
 You pass in the search function to the mentioning component via the *searchForUser* prop.
 This will fire when the regular expression detects a potential username match.

-## Installation
+## Installation and Demo
-This is a simple React app, so you can simply just clone and install all its dependencies with:
+The component is wrapped around a simple React app , so you can simply just clone, and then install all its dependencies with:
 ```
 npm install
 ```